 It takes longer for the potting soil to dry in Winter as the cactus does not draw up water at anywhere near the same rate and it may only be necessary to water your cactus once or twice in Winter (always feel the potting soil at the base of the pot through the drainage holes to assess whether the soil has dried properly before watering).

-Address any watering problems and repot your cacti into well draining potting soil.
-To be honest I find its difficult to revive a cactus with basal stem rot, so I recommend propagating the cactus from any off sets, pads or cuttings.
+Address any watering problems and re-pot your cacti into well-draining potting soil.
+To be honest I find it difficult to revive a cactus with basal stem rot, so I recommend propagating the cactus from any off-sets, pads, or cuttings.

 Watch the YouTube video further up this article for a great visual guide to propagating cacti.

 A cactus that is turning brown and shrinking in size indicates that the cactus is not being watered generously enough.

 Sometimes the advice that ‘cacti do not need much water’ is misinterpreted to mean that cacti do not require a great volume of water when watering.